nicolaskruchten/nicolaskruchten.github.io/tags/Datacratic/index.md

 tag_name : Datacratic
 ---

-I work at [Datacratic](http://datacratic.com), Montreal-based software company specializing in [Machine Learning](/tags/MachineLearning).
-I've written a number of articles and given a number of talks throughout my time there, which are collected here.
+I worked for 6 years at [Datacratic](http://datacratic.com), a software company specializing in [Machine Learning](/tags/MachineLearning).
+I wrote a number of articles and given a number of talks throughout my time there, which are collected here.